jamiebradford123/battleship/README.md

 ## Credits
 - CI tutorials
-- CI fpr the deployment terminal
+- CI for the deployment terminal
-- YOUTUBE TUTORIAL
+- This youtube tutoral for providing a good foundation to work with - https://www.youtube.com/watch?v=alJH_c9t4zw
-- CI tutorials
+- My mentor Precious for providing feedback and ideas to improve my project